 The previous considerations still assume that the detection efficiency for photons that leak out of the cavity is unity.
 However, there are important sources of losses in experiments that make this assumption unrealistic.
-First, there may be absorption in the mirrors themselves [12], and, second, the detectors may have only a finite efficiency.
+Firstly, there may be absorption in the mirrors themselves [12] and secondly the detectors may only have a finite efficiency.
 A scheme that can work in a practical environment should therefore also be robust against detector inefficiencies.
 Fortunately, the present method exhibits exactly such a robustness.
-In terms of the detector efficiency η we find that the success probability simply scales linearly as $p{\rm suc} \cong (g\Omega/\Delta\kappa)^2 4\kappa \eta T$.
+In terms of the detector efficiency η we find that the success probability simply scales linearly as

+$$p{\rm suc} \cong \left(\frac{g\Omega}{\Delta\kappa}\right)^2 4\kappa\eta T.$$ (10)

 With falling detector efficiency, the fidelity of the resulting state will decrease, because it will now contain an admixture from events where two photons have been emitted from the cavities, but only a single one has been detected.
 Indeed, from this argument one expects a weak linear reduction of the fidelity.

-In Fig. 3 we have plotted both the success probability and the achieved error (1-fidelity) for fixed $\Omega = g$, $\kappa = 10g$, $\gamma{31} = \gamma{32} = 0.1g$, and $\Delta = 20g$, and a waiting time of
+In Fig. 3 we have plotted both the success probability and the achieved error (1-fidelity) for fixed $\Omega = g, \kappa =$ $10g, \gamma{31} = \gamma{32} = 0.1g$ and $\Delta = 20g$ and a waiting time of T = 100/g against the detector efficiency.

-FIG. 3.
-The success probability (solid line) and the deviation from unit fidelity are plotted versus the detector efficiency for $\Omega = g$, $\kappa = 10g$, $\gamma{31} = \gamma{32} = 0.1g$, and $\Delta = 20g$ and a waiting time of T = 100/g.
-The plot has been obtained from a quantum jump simulation of the exact dynamics given by Eq.
-(4).
-Each point is the result of an average over 10^6 runs of the scheme.

-T = 100/g against the detector efficiency.
 This figure confirms the approximate analytical formulas presented above and underlines that our scheme is robust against variations in the detector efficiencies.

-A further experimental imperfection which must be considered is the presence of "dark counts"; i.e., the detector fires although no light is incident upon it, leading to a loss in fidelity of the state produced.
-However, in the present scheme, the time window in which a click due to a photon should occur is far shorter than the mean time between dark counts.
-For example, in [18] a dark count rate of approximately 1400 s^{-1} is reported; thus the mean time between dark counts is on the order of ms. In the optical regime, the atom-cavity coupling g, detuning Δ , cavity decay rate κ , and the coupling with the classical field Ω will all be at least on the order of MHz [20].
+A further experimental imperfection which must be considered is the presence of "dark counts", i.e. when the detector fires although no light is incident upon it.
+Clearly, this will degrade to some extent the performance of all schemes which rely on a single detector click to generate an entangled state, and will lead, in general, to a loss in fidelity of the state produced.
+However, in the present scheme, the time-window in which a click due to a photon should occur is far shorter than the mean time between dark counts.
+For example, in [19] a dark count rate of approximately 1400 s-1 is reported, thus the mean time between dark counts is on the order of ms. In the optical regime, the atom-cavity coupling g, detuning Δ , cavity decay rate κ and the coupling with the classical field Ω will all be at least on the order of MHz [20].
 Thus, using Eq.
-(8) one can estimate that T{av} , the mean time before a proper click occurs in this scheme, is on the order of μ s, much smaller than the mean time between dark counts.
+(8) one can estimate that $T{\rm av}$, the mean time before a proper click occurs in this scheme, is on the order of μ s.
+Since the time-window for detection in this scheme can thus be made much smaller than the mean time between dark counts, their effect on this scheme can be made very small.